- 1 What is Amazon Basics?

 Excellent, isn’t it?
 Well, that’s Amazon Flywheel:

-Do you how many bucks does a benchmark of your competitors?
+Do you how many bucks does a benchmark of your competitors cost?
 It is cheaper spend it on Paid Traffic and that your third-party merchants make the rest for themselves.

 Some of the hot sells on Amazon Basics